Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Prerequisite: Creating a Bootable Debian USB Installer (UEFI-Ready)

-command.
+In a typical situation on Linux, you can write the image directly to your USB drive (e.g., /dev/sdb) using the dd command.
 Warning: This will irrevocably destroy all data on the target device.
-Double-check the target device (of=
+Double-check the target device (of= parameter) to avoid overwriting your system disk.

 dd if=./debian-live-13.1.0-amd64-lxde.iso of=/dev/sdX bs=128K status=progress oflag=sync

-Booting the Installation Media
+Testing Installation Media

 -